rwkopcke/sp500_earn_price/README.md

     - action 1: display_data.py
         - reads record_dict.json
-        - reads sp500_ind_df.parquet files in output_dir/
+        - reads sp500_pe_df_actuals.parquet file in output_dir/
+        - reads sp-500-eps-est yyyy-mm-dd.parquet in estimates/
         - writes .pdf pages to display_dir/

     - action 2: display_ind_data.py
         - reads files in output_dir/
+        - reads sp500_ind_df.parquet file in output_dir/
         - writes .pdf pages to display_dir/

-### pdf pages constitute the output
 <br>
 <br>

 ## Other Information
 ### sp_paths.py
--  Contains global variables with addresses for all files
+-  Contains global addresses for all files
-    - addresses of all folders and files fixed by the location of the sp500_ep_project folder
+    - addresses of all folders and files (except the ARCHIVE_DIR) fixed by the location of the sp500_ep_project folder, specified by user
-    - user must specify location of ARCHIVE which contains input files after they have been read
+    - user must specify location of ARCHIVE_DIR which contains input files after they have been read
     - addresses the project files fixed by the tree shown above for the file structure
 - uses Path()